apache/sedona/README.md

   * `Union PolygonUnion()`

 This function unions all of the polygons in this PolygonRDD and returns the result as one Polygon.
 Note: The result is one Polygon which is one type in JTS topology suite.

+### RectanglePairRDD

+  * `JavaPairRDD<Envelope,ArrayList<Point>> ParseToPoint()`

+This function parses the result of join queries to a regular formats for the ease of use.
+The result of this function contains an Envelope which is the key of this RDD and a ArrayList<Point> which is the value.
+The Points in ArrayList satisfy the particular spatial predicate with the key Envelope.
+Note: Envelope and Point are types in JTS Topology Suite which present rectangle and point.

+  * `JavaPairRDD<Envelope,ArrayList<Envelope>> ParseToRectangle()`

+This function parses the result of join queries to a regular formats for the ease of use.
+The result of this function contains an Envelope which is the key of this RDD and a ArrayList<Envelope> which is the value.
+The Envelopes in ArrayList satisfy the particular spatial predicate with the key Envelope.
+Note: Envelope is one type in JTS Topology Suite which presents rectangle.

+  * `void PersistOnFile(String OutpuLocation)`

+This function persists this RectanglePairRDD to one particular OutputLocation.

+### PolygonPairRDD

+  * `JavaPairRDD<Polygon,ArrayList<Point>> ParseToPoint()`

+This function parses the result of join queries to a regular formats for the ease of use.
+The result of this function contains a Polygon which is the key of this RDD and a ArrayList<Point> which is the value.
+The Points in ArrayList satisfy the particular spatial predicate with the key Polygon.
+Note: Polygon and Point are types in JTS Topology Suite which present polygon and point.

+  * `JavaPairRDD<Polygon,ArrayList<Envelope>> ParseToRectangle()`

+This function parses the result of join queries to a regular formats for the ease of use.
+The result of this function contains a Polygon which is the key of this RDD and a ArrayList<Envelope> which is the value.
+The Envelopes in ArrayList satisfy the particular spatial predicate with the key Polygon.
+Note: Polygon and Envelope are types in JTS Topology Suite which present polygon and rectangle.

+  * `JavaPairRDD<Polygon,ArrayList<Polygon>> ParseToRectangle()`

+This function parses the result of join queries to a regular formats for the ease of use.
+The result of this function contains an Polygon which is the key of this RDD and a ArrayList<Polygon> which is the value.
+The Polygons in ArrayList satisfy the particular spatial predicate with the key Polygon.
+Note: Polygon is one type in JTS Topology Suite which presents polygon.

+  * `void PersistOnFile(String OutputLocation)`

+This function persists this PolygonPairRDD to one particular OutputLocation.